S-Lowes/Code-Institute-MS3/TESTING.md

 1. The UI is clear and concise.
     - I believe the UI is best on this screen size.
-    - This is especially true when scrolling with the sticky header and fixed footer when many recipes are added.
+    - This is especially true when scrolling across many recipes with the sticky header and fixed footer.
 1. Functionality.
     - All CRUD functionality is available.
     - Dynamic form is indeed dynamic and input field can be added or taken away.